-- Bubble ups -snapshots annotated with area of learning during child initiated learning
+- Tapestry

-- Learning stories
+- o Photos

-- Photos
+- o Videos

-- Videos
+- Bubble ups snapshots annotated with areas of learning

 - Adult led observations during teaching inputs and guided activities

 The Role of Parents

 At St. Mary's we recognise the importance of parents and families as the first and most enduring educators in their child's life.
 We therefore seek to develop an effective partnership between home and school.
 We do this by: